magestican/Hackaton-test-tokyo/README.md

 ►gem install rails -v 4.0.0

-launch local server by going to the folder were you downloaded the repository and running the following command
+launch local server by going to the folder were you downloaded the repository and then into the SERVER folder and after that run the following command

 ►rails server